 - Talk to the other candidates and assessors between exercises to help keep yourself relaxed.

 - Keep a note of the finish time.
 Don't allow the group to over-run.
 Statements like "look we only have 5 minutes left so we need to get a move on" may help.

-- For some exercises (e.g. balloon debates) it helps to decide on your criteria on which you will make your choices and then stick to this.
-For example if you have to decide who to save from a sinking ship do you save the youngest, fittest or ones with useful skills?
+- For some exercises (e.g. balloon debates) it helps to decide on the criteria on which you will make your choices and then stick to this.
+For example if you have to decide who to save from a sinking ship, do you save the youngest, the fittest or the ones with useful skills?
 Spend time in preparation and planning rather than just jumping in - decide your objectives and priorities, but don't take too long and get bogged down at this stage.

 - If a particular group member is quiet try to get them to contribute.
 It's a good idea to encourage them along the lines "We haven't heard from Mike yet - I'd like to hear what you think of the proposal."

 - Voting for a particular choice is a last resort and should only be used if persuasion and consensus have failed and time is running out.